 New York State Regions

-The state map shown depicts the New York State Department of Environmental Conservation "Regions" by their official numbers, and shown numerically on Show All Guides page for your guiding reference.
+The state map shown depicts the New York State Department of Environmental Conservation “Regions” by their location, and shown on Show All Guides page for your guiding reference.

-Details of NYSOGA members guided opportunities are described and can be found in the Search Guides, and are also noted numerically for your convenience.
+Details of NYSOGA members guided opportunities are described and can be found in the Search Guides, and are also noted by their location.

 All guides are licensed by the State of New York as professional guides who have passed the Department of Environmental Conservation proficiency exam for skill and ability in the woods and on the water.
 Feel free to e-mail us for your nearest guide.